-Digestive problems are a major problem in our 21st Century due to the increased consumption of processed and chemical laden foods.
-Let’s take a look at the possible Causes, Natural treatments Prevention and Healing Options in order to prevent and overcome disease.
+Digestive and Bowel Disorders are a major problem with the underlying cause of chronic disease, in our 21st Century.
+Due to the increased consumption of processed and chemical laden foods.
+Let’s take a look at the possible Causes, Natural treatments, Prevention and Healing Options – What you can do!

-Digestive and Bowel Problems may include chronic conditions such as Ulcerative Colitis, Inflammatory Bowel Disease (IBD), Irritable Bowel, & Chron’s.
+Digestive and Bowel Problems affect the health of your bowel, colon and digestive system.
+Chronic conditions such as Ulcerative Colitis, Bowel, Pancreatic and Stomach cancer, Inflammatory Bowel Disease (IBD), Irritable Bowel, & Chron’s.
 These areas of ill-health may begin with health disturbances such as Indigestion, Heartburn, Bloating, Diarrhea and Constipation

-Bowel and Digestive problems are on the increase due to the change of our diets.
-Eating a large quantity of processed foods, increased consumption of alcohol, drugs, medications etc.
+Bowel and Digestive disorders are on the increase due to the change of the foods that are a part of the regular Australian diet.
+The average Australian diet has gone from eating fresh, wholesome foods to a diet consisting of packaged, processed foods, fast foods with the increased consumption of alcohol, drugs, medications etc.

 Definition: Ulcerative colitis (UL-sur-uh-tiv koe-LIE-tis) is an inflammatory bowel disease (IBD) that causes long-lasting inflammation in part of your digestive tract.
 Like Crohn’s disease, another common IBD, ulcerative colitis can be debilitating and sometimes can lead to life-threatening complications.
 Because ulcerative colitis is a chronic condition, symptoms usually develop over time, rather than suddenly.
 Ulcerative colitis usually affects only the innermost lining of your large intestine (colon) and rectum.
 It occurs only through continuous stretches of your colon, unlike Crohn’s disease, which occurs anywhere in the digestive tract and often spreads deeply into the affected tissues.
 Like Crohn’s disease, ulcerative colitis causes inflammation and ulcers in your intestine.